annasajkh/SimpleGPT/README.md

 # SimpleGPT-Template
-grab this you want to train a gpt model
+grab this for a template to train a gpt model